 We’ve compiled information on the SNAP program for you to explore—from its history, to Frequently Asked Questions, to the economics and nutritional aspects of the program.

 A true debate about the future of SNAP comes from an informed discussion of why the program was established, its accomplishments over the years and the role it plays today.
-So take a look around, and share your perspectives on SNAP in the discussion forum and blog.
+So take a look around, and share your perspectives on SNAP on our Facebook Forum and blog.